Have you ever made vegan rice pudding?

 The key to this vegan rice pudding recipe is batch-cooking rice.

 Whenever I cook rice, I make more than I need.
 It keeps well in the fridge for 4-5 days.
 Then, it can be reused for other meals, such as this breakfast rice pudding!

 You can make the version with the pureed banana for natural sweetness, or add some other healthier sweetener options to taste.

-Chocolate lovers hang tight, I have a cocoa-infused version for you too!
+Chocolate lovers hang tight, I have a cocoa-infused version for you too, see the recipe notes.

 Creamy Breakfast Vegan Rice Pudding

 - 2 cups precooked brown rice loosely packed (reserve 1/2 cup)

 - 3/4 - 1 cup non-dairy milk your choice, see note